 Audit Committee Complaint Procedures

 The Audit Committee (the Committee) of the Board of Directors of Regis Corporation (the Company) has established the following procedures for (i) the receipt, treatment and retention of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and (ii) the confidential, anonymous submission by the Company's employees of concerns regarding questionable accounting or auditing matters.
+These procedures should be read in conjunction with the Company’s Code of Business Conduct and Ethics.

 PROCEDURES FOR RECEIVING COMPLAINTS